ggfolks/chatapp/README.md

 The app also uses [MobX] for Dart/Flutter.
 It is useful to read the [MobX getting started] instructions to familiarize yourself with its moving parts.

-Specifically, if one updates the annotated MobX store classes, it is necessary to update the generated code by running:
+If one updates the annotated MobX store classes, it is necessary to update the generated code by
+running:

 ```
 flutter packages pub run build_runner build